sso66/eagletonlabs-browserify-node-js/src/http_https/README.md

 ### Implementing HTTP Services in Node.js

-- **Processing URLs**
+- *Processing URLs: 'url' npm*
   - Understanding URL Object
   - Resolving the URL Components

-- Processing Query Strings and Form Parameters
+- *Processing Query Strings and Form Parameters: 'querystring' npm

-- Understanding Request, Response, and Server Objects
+- * Understanding Request, Response, and Server Objects*
   > To use the `http` module in Node.js applications, you first need to understand the request and response objects.
 They provide the
   > information and much of the functionality that comes into and out of HTTP clients and servers.
   >